 "I at once took him to my quarters, and, after a glass of brandy-and-water, the mystery was explained.
 The boy was a woman-the sole survivor of the Delhi massacre.
 She had been saved by the chief Maulvi; had been in the city for three months and fifteen days; and had at last found the opportunity to escape, disguised as a boy.
 "As poor Mrs. Leeson grew calmer, she told me of the fearful sights she had witnessed in those awful days.
-She and some other one the men fell, the ammunition was exhausted, and the dead bodies. of the fallen were piled up in front of the cellar as a breastwork, and behind that breastwork stood the missionary, fighting for the women and children who were still alive with him in that pit.
+She and some other women took refuge in a cellar.
+With them were a few white men, notably a Baptist missionary. . . . .
+For some days they held at bay the horde of desperate, murdering ruffians who attacked them.
+At last one by one the men fell, the ammunition was exhausted, and the dead bodies of the fallen were piled up in front of the cellar as a breastwork, and behind that breastwork stood the missionary, fighting for the women and children who were still alive with him in that pit.